digorydoo/titanium/README.md

     $ cd titanium/kutils
     $ cp -R ../../kutils/main/src src

+On Windows, a Cygwin installation is necessary.
+Apart from make-proper.sh (see below), there is also a bash-based post-build step (called post-build.sh) that will be called from gradle on every build.

 If everything looks good, you can now run the script make-proper that does the rest of the setup for you.